-If equipped, the electrically actuated cockpit sun shade (See Fig. 3.46.1) can be deployed or retracted by depressing the "SHADE" switch located on the helm switch panel (See fig. 2.29.1).
+If equipped, the electrically actuated cockpit sun shade (SEE FIG. 3.41.1) can be deployed or retracted by depressing the "SHADE" switch located on the helm switch panel (See fig. 2.24.1).

-The sun shade is protected by the "SHADE" breaker on the DC distribution panel located at the helm on the starboard gunnel (See figure 4.8.1).
+The sun shade is protected by the "SHADE CONTROL" breaker on the DC distribution panel located on the port gunnel, midship (See figure 4.8.1).